 - The donor did not have mental capacity at the time of making the power of attorney

 - The instrument does not comply with legislative requirements

 - The donor was induced because of dishonesty or undue influence to make the power of attorney

-The Board can also assist an attorney in their decision making by providing advice, approving or disapproving an act proposed by the attorney, they can vary a term of the order as well, and advise on the role and responsibilities of the attorney.
-The Board can also receive complaints where an attorney is alleged to be acting improperly, and decide an application to revoke the power of attorney in such circumstances.
+The Tribunal can also assist an attorney in their decision making by providing advice, approving or disapproving an act proposed by the attorney, they can vary a term of the order as well, and advise on the role and responsibilities of the attorney.
+The Tribunal can also receive complaints where an attorney is alleged to be acting improperly, and decide an application to revoke the power of attorney in such circumstances.